manassaloi/manassaloi.github.io/_posts/2020-01-28-one-on-ones.markdown

 - Do not miss a scheduled 1-1 under any circumstance.
 If missed, set up another one later
 - Block his manager's calendar instead of waiting on his manager to set up dedicated time for him

 I got this message from him a couple of days back.
-Needless to say the 1-1 went well
+Needless to say the 1-1 went well.

 ![One on one](/assets/img/one_on_one.png)